sruthi-sru/BI-PROJECT/README.md

 # Problem Statement

-To create a Dashboard that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+To create a Dashboard that reflects all relevant Key Performance Indicators (KPIs) and metrics in the call center dataset.

 Possible KPIs to include: